manu-maurya/inversa-zusammen/README.md

 * **Dynamic Stepper**: visual progress indicator that updates based on the user's current stage in the form.
 * **Modern Styling**: Clean and maintainable styling using **Tailwind CSS**.

+## 🔮 Features Need to be implemented or can be implemented

+1.  **Authentication**: Implement secure user login and registration flows.
+2.  **File Upload Logic**: Backend integration to handle actual file uploads for documents and checklists.
+3.  **Final Response Page**: Enhance the submission success page with summary details and next steps.
+4.  **Animations**: Add smooth transitions between form steps and page loads using libraries like Framer Motion or Tailwind animate.

 ## 🛠️ Tech Stack

 * **Framework**: [React](https://react.dev/) + [Vite](zh-Hans)